kupferlauncher/kupfer/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

 :Homepage:  https://wiki.gnome.org/Apps/Kupfer
-:Credits:   Copyright 2007–2017 Ulrik Sverdrup <ulrik.sverdrup@gmail.com>
+:Credits:   Copyright 2007–2017 Ulrik Sverdrup and other Kupfer authors
 :Licence:   GNU General Public License v3 (or any later version)

 Kupfer is an interface for quick and convenient access to applications